PieterRuanCronje/FlowSimulation/README.md

 ## Overview

-A Java-based programme designed to model and visualise fluid behaviour within a 3D grid system populated with randomly placed blocks.
+A Java-based program designed to model and visualise fluid behaviour within a 3D grid system populated with randomly placed blocks.
 It employs bitwise operations for efficient type management and utilises a stack-based flood fill algorithm.
 Visualisation is achieved using the characteristics of isometric blocks, detailed under the "Mathematics for Isometric Visualisation" heading.

 ## Implementation Features